ka8725/ka8725.github.com/_posts/2020-02-16-foreign-key-for-custom-table-name.md

 end
 ```

-Let's try to generate a migration for it as per the [documentation](https://edgeguides.rubyonrails.org/active_record_migrations.html#creating-a-standalone-migration):
+Let's try to generate a this model and a migration that creates the DB table for it as per the [documentation](https://edgeguides.rubyonrails.org/active_record_migrations.html#model-generators):

 ```shell
 rails g model payment receiver:references